 Step 6: Simmer Until Tender

-Step 7: Add Spinach
+Step 7: Stir in Spinach

 How to Serve Sausage and Potato Soup Recipe